About us

 Part of a national and international network of gene therapy innovation

 The GTIMC is one of three national Innovation Hubs for Gene Therapies funded by the Medical Research Council and LifeArc, with support from the Biotechnology and Biological Sciences Research Council.
-The three hubs are located at King’s College London (in partnership with University College London and the Royal Free NHS Foundation Trust), NHS Blood and Transplant in Bristol and the University of Sheffield.
+The other hubs are located at King’s College London (in partnership with University College London and the Royal Free NHS Foundation Trust), and NHS Blood and Transplant in Bristol.

 The director of the GTIMC, Professor Mimoun Azzouz, is also a coordinator within ARDAT (Accelerating Research & Development for Advanced Therapies), a consortium of 34 international partners from academia and industry.
 ARDAT's aim is to develop and provide tools that will advance knowledge in the field of viral gene/cell therapy and accelerate the development of new treatments for rare diseases.